Dongwei-Xiao/dongwei-xiao.github.io/_pages/about.md

 ---
 Hi, this is Dongwei Xiao's homepage.

-I am currently a third-year PhD student at the Department of Computer Science and Engineering, Hong Kong University of Science and Technology, supervised by [Prof. Shuai Wang](https://www.cse.ust.hk/~shuaiw/).
+I am currently a third-year PhD candidate at the Department of Computer Science and Engineering, Hong Kong University of Science and Technology, supervised by [Prof. Shuai Wang](https://www.cse.ust.hk/~shuaiw/).
   Before joining HKUST, I received my B.Eng. degree from Zhejiang University, Hangzhou, China in 2021.

 My research currently focuses on **Software Engineering**.